menu iconknow your dna logosearch icon

 You are maternal and paternal first cousins, which means you share twice the amount of DNA shared by first cousins.

+A standard DNA test may not be able to determine whether your family practiced endogamy.
 This is because endogamous populations cannot be easily distinguished.

-DNA overlaps in your community, not because of one recent common ancestor but because you share multiple distant relatives in common.
+When marrying within a specific group, it can be challenging to determine genealogical relationships.
+DNA overlaps in your community, not because of one recent common ancestor but because you share multiple distant relatives.

+You can examine the number of shared DNA segments and identify the largest DNA segment and its length.
 If this seems complicated, your best bet is to take your DNA test results to a geneticist who can help you make sense of what you are looking at.

 A geneticist will assess your genetics and provide information on your genealogy.
 They also offer services that can help you analyze your genetics on your own.